JazzyWagdaddy/HybridCloudBootCamp/Hybrid Identity Hands-On Lab.md

 # Hybrid Identity Hands-On Lab

 ## Before you Begin
 If you are using a Microsoft Azure subscription that was provided to you by Microsoft, you are limited to a specific set of Microsoft Azure regions that you can use.
-Please use either the East US, South Central US, West Europe, Southeast Asia, West US 2, or West Central US locations.
+Please use either the **East US, South Central US, West Europe, Southeast Asia, West US 2, or West Central US locations**.
-Otherwise you will receive the following error in the portal if you select an unsupported region and attempt to build anything in Microsoft Azure.
+Otherwise you will receive an  error in the portal if you select an unsupported region and attempt to build anything in Microsoft Azure.

 ## Setup an IaaS Domain Controller via JSON Template
 We will setup an IaaS VM with Active Directory via a JSON template from GitHub.
 Although this domain controller is the in the cloud, we’ll use it to simulate an on-prem domain controller.